Auckland Transport (AT) is creating a new residential parking zone in Parnell and a cycling connection between Parnell and the city centre.

 - Along Parnell Rd and Parnell Rise - this is a constrained corridor which accommodates access to the local shops and there is not sufficient width to provide a good quality cycleway.

-- St Stephens/St Georges - this is significantly steeper than Gladstone Rd and has many heavily goods vehicle movements.
+- St Georges Bay Road - this is significantly steeper than Gladstone Road and has many heavy-goods vehicle movements.

 Changes to on-street parking